mg98/agentsearch/README.md

 ### 2. Convert LaTeX to HTML

 This will convert all papers in `papers/src` to single HTML files, exported to `papers/html/{authorId}/{arxivPaperId}.html`.
-It runs these conversions in isolated docker containers for each paper individually.
-Execution is parallelized on all available CPU cores.
+The conversion is run in a Docker container and parallelized over all available CPU cores.

 ```
 python -m agentsearch.dataset.convert